-My story of how I went from a chemical engineer to working as coach in the health & fitness space.
+My story of how I transitioned from working as a chemical engineer to working as a coach in the health and fitness space.

 In 2016 I completed my undergraduate studies in Chemical Engineering and immediately sped off and started work in the oil refining industry.
 At the time, I felt like I was on top of the world.
 I finished an engineering degree and secured a role in a global Fortune 500 company.
 "I made it!"
 I thought at the time.